waysidemapping/pinhead/README.md

 ## Where the icons are from

-Pinhead is seeded from the following public domain sources.
+Pinhead is seeded from the following public domain sources, but does not mirror them exactly.
+Instead, the goal is to create a unified set of icons with standardized design elements and conventions.
+Check out the [coverage](https://pinhead.ink/coverage) page to see how Pinhead compares to these other icon sets.
 Thank you to all of the contributors to these projects.

 - <img src="https://pinhead.ink/v1/temaki.svg" width="15px"/> [Temaki](https://github.com/rapideditor/temaki) ([CC0](https://github.com/rapideditor/temaki/blob/main/LICENSE.md)) A special shoutout to Temaki for directly inspiring this repo and provding some of the build scripts <3
 - <img src="https://pinhead.ink/v1/sushi.svg" width="15px"/> [Maki](https://github.com/mapbox/maki) ([CC0](https://github.com/mapbox/maki/blob/main/LICENSE.txt))